Curriculum at Hayfield

-Our curriculum places a great emphasis on teaching children to work independently, think creatively, to ask questions, to collaborate, to generate their own ideas, to problem solve and to look for alternative, innovative outcomes.
+Our curriculum places a great emphasis on teaching children to work independently, think creatively, to ask questions, to collaborate, to generate their own ideas, to problem solve, to become more resilient and to look for alternative, innovative outcomes.
 The aim is to actively engage pupils in their learning and create independent, self-motivated, enterprising young people.
-To encourage this way of learning, we ensure we plan lots of creative opportunities within each learning challenge, e.g. role play and hands-on activities, outdoor learning, practical maths and science, child-initiated learning, educational visits and creative partners working with the children in school.
+To encourage this way of learning, we ensure we plan lots of creative opportunities within each learning challenge, e.g. role play and hands-on activities, outdoor learning, external professionals, practical maths and science, child-initiated learning, educational visits and creative partners working with the children in school.

 Key skills for learning and life

 If children are to achieve the curriculum aims, they need to secure key skills in English, numeracy and personal learning, thinking and social skills.
 These attitudes and dispositions are central to personal development and to unlocking and developing a lifelong love of learning.
 We want children to achieve well, make excellent progress and develop life skills and understanding.
 And we want them to enjoy education so they continue to learn throughout their lives.
 By providing a curriculum that enables them to secure these essential aptitudes, we are giving children the capacity to learn independently, to collaborate and to reflect.
 The key skills for learning and life are taught through all areas of the curriculum, making experiences more memorable, relevant and purposeful for the learners.